Research banner image

 • Does the proposal have a clearly stated objective that is achievable within the given constraints of time and resources?

-• Does the proposed research align with Louisiana Sea Grant’s mission and strategic plan and demonstrate a clear connection and benefit of the proposed project to both coastal and/or marine science and the communities LSG serves (i.e., the potential for end-user application of the results of this proposed research), and overall, materials submitted suggest that this application will benefit individuals or communities that have been historically underserved?
+• Does the proposed research align with Louisiana Sea Grant’s mission and strategic initiatives and demonstrate a clear connection and benefit of the proposed project to both coastal and/or marine science and the communities LSG serves (i.e., the potential for end-user application of the results of this proposed research)?

 A written final report of research accomplishments and findings, developed by the student in collaboration with their faculty mentor, is required.
 The UROP final report should include the following: Title page (with authors and date), abstract, introduction, methods and results – i.e., the typical scientific reporting or publishing format.
 The results section must include the significance of the research, considering not only the scientific value but societal implications as well.
 We will accept peer-reviewed papers or theses for this requirement.
 Since the peer review process takes time, a preliminary report can be submitted and then follow-up with a published paper when the manuscript is accepted for publishing.
 We do not accept posters as a fulfillment of UROP report requirements.
 Students are encouraged to present their findings at university forums in addition to state, regional, national and international conferences.
 Louisiana Sea Grant may provide limited travel funds to UROP students to attend these events should a student’s abstract be accepted for presentation.